 In 1973 Dr. Koren invented the worlds first computerized real-time adaptive controller for a milling machine, long before computers were commonly used in industrial applications (see photo below).
 Koren designed the controller and wrote the software of all algorithms (total memory of the computer was 4K).
 This adaptive control concept involves letting the machine controller calculate the most productive speed in real-time, during processing, to optimize performance (namely, maximize productivity while maintaining precision).
 Koren subsequently pioneered the development of adaptive control algorithms for various manufacturing processes to enhance their productivity while maintaining part quality [12 papers in 1974–1985; see Papers by Topic – CNC].
 This pioneering technology laid the foundation for an effective means of controlling manufacturing processes – a technology that is currently widely used in industry.

-Yoram Koren controls the CNC-AC milling machine that he designed (McMaster University, Hamilton, Canada, May 1973)
+Yoram Koren controls the world’s-first CNC-AC milling machine that he designed (May 1973)

 The control computer of both the CNC and the AC was Hewlett-Packard HP-2100.
 It was a 16-bit computer with a memory of 4096 words (4K), with cycle time of 1 microsecond and 16 I/O slots that were used to send signals to the three control loops and obtained signals from a force sensor mounted on the spindle (Professor J. Tlusty designed the force sensor).

 (After Koren left McMaster University in August 1974, Dr. Toshimichi Moriwaki joined McMaster and utilized the machine.
 This CNC-AC machine was the main research tool for generations of graduate students.)